• Home

 Testing pain in fruit flies

 In the observation, Associate Professor Neely and lead writer Dr. Thang Khuong from the University’s Charles Perkins Centre damaged a nerve in a single leg of the fly.
-The injury turned into then allowed to heal fully.
+The injury turned and then allowed to heal fully.
 After the damage healed, they determined the fly’s other legs had turned out to be hypersensitive.
 “After the animal is hurt once badly, they are hypersensitive and try to defend themselves for the rest of their lives,” stated Associate Professor Neely.
 “That’s cool and intuitive.”

 Noemi C. Williams